 Since its inception in 1908 as the Washington Humane Society, the Federation has had a positive impact on hundreds of thousands of people and animals.
 During the early 1900’s, animals and animal issues received little attention and/or funding.
 The Federation was formed to provide animal agencies professional support, the opportunity to train and network together, and bring professional growth to the animal protection business.
 The face of animal protection changed drastically during the 20th century.
+Read our historical timeline to see how the Federation has been involved over the years.

 The Federation is made up of members from all corners of Washington, working together to provide a collective voice for animal welfare.
 Our active Board of Directors is comprised of Executive Directors, Managers and Supervisors of humane societies, animal control agencies and other non-profit animal welfare agencies.
 Board members are available to assist with shelter design, program information and development, training and animal care and control resources on both a local and national level.